Social service -- New York (State) -- New York

 Formed in 1798 to give aid to the sick poor, the New York Female Association created the first public female school in New York in 1800.
 Until 1845, it worked with the Free School Society to establish and maintain public schools in New York while also continuing its efforts to help the indigent.
 Since 1845, the association has been a small gift-giving committee.
 The collection includes minutes and financial records.

 The New York Association of Friends for the Relief of Those Held in Slavery and the Improvement of the Free People of Color

-Overview The New York Association of Friends for the Relief of Those Held in Slavery and the Improvement of Free People of Color was a Quaker society in New York City, organized in 1839.
-Its purpose was to support the abolition of slavery and educational charities for blacks.
+The New York Association of Friends for the Relief of Those Held in Slavery and the Improvement of Free People of Color was a Quaker society in New York City, organized in 1839.
+Its purpose was to support the abolition of slavery and educational charities for Black people.
 This small collection contains a minute book (6/1839-5/1843) and loose minutes (1844).